InnerSourceCommons/InnerSourcePatterns/meta/pattern-template.md

 ## Problem

-What is the problem - crisp definition of the problem Short description, usually not more than a couple sentences, that describes what the issues and challenges are.
+What is the problem - crisp definition of the problem.
+Short description, usually not more than a couple sentences, that describes what the issues and challenges are.
 Be careful not to morph into information found in other sections below.